DiUS/android-template/README.md

 Fork it and save time on iteration zero!

 Prerequisites
-- Android studio  0.6.1 or later
+- Android studio  0.8.1 preview or later
 - ANDROID_HOME variable is set.

 ### getting started